 - information that you provide by filling in forms on our website;

-- details of your visit to the website and any transactions you carry out on the website;
+- details of your visit to the website and any online transactions you carry out;

-- any other information you have voluntarily given us.
+- any other information you have chosen to give us.

 We may also collect personal information about you from your use of other Specsavers Group websites or services.

 We process your personal information for the following reasons, to help us provide you with the best possible eye and hearing health care and customer experience.
 We will only process your personal information if we have a lawful basis (reason) to do so.
 We rely on the following lawful bases to collect and process your personal information;

 Legitimate interests – It is in our genuine interests to process your information for the following purposes to make sure we provide you with a professional eye and hearing service in the most secure and appropriate way:

 - To perform eye and hearing tests so we can understand your eye and hearing health and any medical conditions.

 - To work out and dispense your prescription for glasses, contact lenses or hearing aids.